Minding the gap: GW190521 as a straddling binary: Abstract

 \section{Abstract}

-Models for black hole (BH) formation from stellar collapse robustly predict the existence of a pair-instability supernova (PISN) mass gap: black holes {\em cannot}\/ be born with masses in the range $50\,M_\odot\lesssim m\lesssim 120\,M_\odot$.
-The reported mass of GW190521's primary black hole, $m_1 = \mprimary$, falls squarely within this PISN mass gap.
-Moreover, under the same uninformative priors used for $m_1$, GW190521's secondary black hole is also likely in the PISN mass gap ($m_2>50\,\msun$ at \result{93\%} confidence).
-Even in proposed scenarios which can produce BHs in the mass gap, {\em double}\/ mass-gap binary black holes (BBHs) are expected to be rare.
-We consider the more conservative alternative that GW190521's secondary BH belongs to the population of BHs previously observed by LIGO/Virgo, finding $m_2<\result{48}\,\msun$ at 90\% credibility.
-With this prior on $m_2$, we automatically find that the mass of the primary BH has a \result{39\%} probability of being {\em above}\/ the gap ($m_1 > 120 \ \msun$, or \result{25\%} probability for $m_1 > 130 \ \msun$). {This is because the total mass of the system is better constrained than the individual masses, so as the secondary mass drops to lower values, the primary mass increases to higher values.} As long as the prior odds for a double-mass-gap BBH are smaller than $\sim \result{1:15}$, it is more likely that GW190521 straddles the pair-instability gap.
-Alternatively, if we assume a gap width of $\gtrsim 75 \ \msun$ as predicted from stellar evolution, and assume that both components of GW190521 are formed from stellar collapse, we again find that GW190521's BHs straddle the mass gap, with the upper edge of the gap above \result{$116 \ \msun$} (90\% credibility).
-We argue that GW190521 may not present a fundamental challenge to our understanding of stellar evolution and collapse.
-Instead, GW190521 may be the first example of a straddling binary black hole, composed of a conventional stellar mass BH and a BH from the ``far side'' of the PISN mass gap.
+Models for black hole (BH) formation from stellar collapse robustly predict the existence of a pair-instability supernova (PISN) mass gap in the range $\sim50$ to $\sim 120$ solar masses.
+This theoretical prediction is supported by the binary black holes (BBHs) of LIGO/Virgo's first two observing runs, whose component masses are well-fit by a power law with a maximum mass cutoff at $\mmax = \mmaxModelB$.
+Meanwhile, the BBH event GW190521 has a reported primary mass of $m_1 = \mprimary$, firmly above the inferred $\mmax$, and secondary mass $m_2 = \msecondary$.
+Rather than concluding that both components of GW190521 belong to a new population of mass-gap BHs, we explore the conservative scenario in which GW190521's secondary mass belongs to the previously-observed population of BHs.
+We replace the default priors on $m_1$ and $m_2$, which assume that BH detector-frame masses are uniformly distributed, with this population-informed prior on $m_2$, finding $m_2<\result{48}\,\msun$ at 90\% credibility.
+Moreover, because the total mass of the system is better constrained than the individual masses, the population prior on $m_2$ automatically increases the inferred $m_1$ to sit \emph{above} the gap (\result{39\%} for $m_1 > 120 \ \msun$, or \result{25\%} probability for $m_1 > 130 \ \msun$).
+As long as the prior odds for a double-mass-gap BBH are smaller than $\sim \result{1:15}$, it is more likely that GW190521 straddles the pair-instability gap.
+We argue that GW190521 may be the first example of a straddling binary black hole, composed of a conventional stellar mass BH and a BH from the ``far side'' of the PISN mass gap.